regoclint/prac/Notes.md

 SOAP vs REST vs GraphQL
     - REST was supersceeded by SOAP was superceeded by CORBA
-    - SOAP is a protocol(developed by Microsoft),  GraphQL(developed by Fb) & REST are an architectural pattern
+    - SOAP is a protocol(developed by Microsoft),  GraphQL(developed by FB) & REST are an architectural pattern
     - SOAP uses XML, REST can use anything
     - REST architectural pattern is to be stateless and use HTTP status codes
     - https://restfulapi.net/statelessness/